mmlynarik/pokedex/README.md

 - Extended representation of PokeAPI resources in local database (new fields, relations, ...)

 ## Notable design choices
-- Folder structure was divided into two packages - `djangoproject` and `pokecore`, in order to decouple the core logic of fetching data from PokeAPI from the presentation layer provided by Django app.
+- Top-level folder structure was divided into two packages - `djangoproject` and `pokecore`, in order to decouple the core logic of fetching data from PokeAPI from the presentation layer provided by Django app.
 - `EvolutionChain` model was designed in a simple way, at the level of `PokemonSpecies`, not `Pokemon` and assuming maximum two stages of evolution (according to the info found on the Internet).
   In order to effectively store array data in evolution stages, `JSONField` was used.
 - For exposing REST API endpoints, [Django Ninja](https://django-ninja.dev/) library was chosen instead of Django Rest Framework, because it's quite popular, maintained, and offers async support similar to FastAPI as well as overall ergonomics inspired by FastAPI.